Table of Contents

-To be honest – we originally didn’t plan to go see the Snaefellsness Peninsula.
+To be honest – we originally didn’t plan to go see the Snaefellsnes Peninsula.
 When we arrived to Iceland, I realized that I miscounted the days we had for exploring, so an extra day appeared!
-I got excited and planned out a full day trip to Snaefellsness for our first day, and it turned out to be the best idea I’d had in a long time!
+I got excited and planned out a full-day trip to Snaefellsnes for our first day, and it turned out to be the best idea I’d had in a long time!

-Snaefellsness extends westwards from Iceland, and forms a 90km long peninsula.
+Snaefellsnes extends westwards from Iceland and forms a 90km long peninsula.
 To illustrate how ‘densely‘ populated West Iceland is – there are only 10 towns with more than 50 residents.
 The biggest city has only 6,500 inhabitants.
-It’s called Akranes and lies between the Snaefellsness Peninsula and Reykjavík.
+It’s called Akranes and lies between the Snaefellsnes Peninsula and Reykjavík.

 We visited in mid-May and experienced very doable weather conditions!
-No snow, just the ever-present strong wind and gloomy skies – the typical Iceland! 🙂 I don’t think the coastal areas are good to visit in winter, though.
+No snow, just the ever-present strong wind and gloomy skies – typical Iceland! :) I don’t think the coastal areas are good to visit in winter, though.